Rockhampton School of Arts: History

 During times of economic recession or depression the School of Arts was able to draw on additional sources of income other than membership subscriptions to survive.
 Rent from commercial buildings on William Street, let by the School of Arts provided an income in the absence of government subsidies, or members subscriptions.

 Underpinning of the buildings foundations were required in 1923, as a result of settlement of the foundations at the southern corner of the library, at a cost of £591.
 At the same time the supper room verandah which faced onto the laneway was enclosed with weatherboards and louvres.
 Ventilation problems in the hall saw portions of the walls removed, and louvres and woven panels substituted.
 In the library area, air passages were placed in the dividing walls, and a large lantern light was installed in the roof.
 At the same time electricity was installed in the building, as well as septic toilets.

 An entire new floor was installed in 1934 to provide a new surface for dancing.
 The floor of the library was replaced in 1938.

 The administration of the library for the School of Arts underwent change in 1943.
 In 1927 the Queensland School of Arts Association had been formed to co-ordinate the activities of institutions, and the lending and purchase of books throughout the state.
 However the School of Arts reading room form of entertainment was facing competition from other popular forms of entertainment such as radio and cinema.
 In 1943 The Libraries Act established the Queensland Library Board and promoted the public library movement.
 The Library Board would supply assistance to selected schools of arts.

 The Board had maintained paid library staff, however the growth of more formal technical education, and popular forms of entertainment, continued to erode the primacy of the school of arts.
-With declining membership, and reduced financial subscriptions the Rockhampton City Council took over the assets and the School of Arts in 1946.
+With declining membership, and reduced financial subscriptions the Rockhampton City Council took over the assets and the School of Arts in 1946 and began running it on 1 July 1947; at this point Grace Perrier (who had been working there since 1889) was appointed head of the library service.

 The library and museum continued to function under the City Council, but the library remained a subscription based institution.
 In the post war period the School of Arts building became home to the Rockhampton School of Arts Little Theatre (later Rockhampton Little Theatre), and in 1949 the Rockhampton and District Historical Society formed to locate itself on the upper floor of the library.
 The Rockhampton Regional Promotion Bureau was located on the upper storey from 1959 until 1971.